Francis George

 A member of the Missionary Oblates of Mary Immaculate, George was created a cardinal by Pope John Paul II in 1998.
 He served as president of the United States Conference of Catholic Bishops (USCCB) from 2007 to 2010.

 On September 20, 2014, Pope Francis accepted George's resignation and appointed Bishop Blase J. Cupich to succeed him as Archbishop of Chicago.
 In this unusual circumstance, George was permitted to remain as the incumbent archbishop until Cupich was installed to succeed him on November 18, 2014.
-George had been diagnosed with cancer in 2006 and died from the disease in 2015.
+George was diagnosed with cancer in 2006 and died from the disease in 2015.

 Biography

 Early life

 Francis George was born on January 16, 1937, in Chicago, Illinois, to Francis J. and Julia R. (née McCarthy) George.
 He had an older sister, Margaret.
 He received his early education at the parochial school of St. Pascal Parish in Chicago's Northwest Side.

 George contracted polio at age 13, leaving him with a permanent limp.
 Archbishop Quigley Preparatory Seminary in Chicago, rejected George for admission due to his limp.
 He instead enrolled at St. Henry Preparatory Seminary in Belleville, Illinois, a high school seminary of the Missionary Oblates of Mary Immaculate.
 He joined the Oblates on August 14, 1957.
 He continued his studies at the Oblates novitiate in Godfrey, Illinois, before entering Our Lady of the Snows Seminary in Pass Christian, Mississippi.

 George was then sent to study theology at the University of Ottawa in Canada.
 He made his solemn vows as a member of the Oblates on September 8, 1961.